wmmarcelino/learning_rust/README.md

 # Learning Rust

-This repository has some basic data structure codes which I have implemented since 2024, when I started learning the Rust programming language.
+This repository has some basic codes which I have implemented since 2024, when I started learning the Rust programming language.

 ## Index